-Base Breaker: Junior in the remake.
+- Base Breaker: Junior in the remake, who was renamed Justin.
 Was he a compassionate and troubled kid who was the only member of Krug's "family" to have a conscience, or a derelict and wimpy Jerk Ass who set the whole ordeal in motion due to his defiance?
-The latter is understandable, considering he was the one who brought the girls back to the room, even though Krug specifically told him NOT to do so and even then had a rather weak rationalization of "I didn't know you'd be back", and during the moments of strong brutalization of the girls and when he was able to shoot his father, but didn't cause him to be this.
-Fridge Brilliance could say that he almost never stood up for anything or even tried to run away was because of being abused all his life by his absolutely wretched father, still people argue he should have known better (but then again, so should have the girls), plus the fact that Dr. and Mrs. Collingworth are so forgiving of him and that he is lead away to safety with Mari and her family also pissed off quite a few fans.
+Even though he had to been incredibly lonely and tormented by the horrific crimes of his father, uncle and father's girlfriend the latter is still a valid point considering he was the one who brought the girls back to the room, even though Krug specifically told him NOT to do so and even then had a rather weak rationalization of "I didn't know you'd be back so soon", and during the moments of strong brutalization of the girls and when he was able to shoot his father, but didn't cause him to be this.
+Fridge Brilliance could say that he almost never stood up for anything or even tried to run away was because of being abused all his life by his absolutely wretched father, his uncle and father's girlfriend, still people argue he should have known better (but then again, so should have the girls.)
+Plus the fact that Dr. and Mrs. Collingworth are so forgiving of him and that they lead him to safety with Mari also pissed off quite a few fans.

 - Big Lipped Alligator Moment: The scene with the cops and the lady driving the chicken truck.
 It managed to stall them long enough to be too late for anything.